 Do you like to add simple metallic finishes to your decor.
-You’ll love this easy DIY rose gold leaf candle holder project!
+You’ll love this easy DIY rose gold leaf candle holder project for your fall table!

 Every room needs something metallic, and this easy metal leaf project is the perfect way to transform a piece of decor!